Working Adults: What Is A Good Salary In Singapore?

 This article serves a simple guide and representation of the income distribution among Singaporeans in the world’s most expensive country with unique insights.

-- The Typical Singaporean Worker Median Monthly Salary is SGD 3,500 (excluding employer CPF)
+- The Typical Singaporean Worker Median Monthly Salary is SGD 4,232 (including employer CPF).

 - This amount increases by 3 – 5 % every year across all ages

-- Local Fresh Graduates have a Median Gross starting salary is SGD3,360
+- Local Fresh Graduates have a Median Gross starting salary is SGD3,400

 - What that indicates is that a Degree from a local University would bring you closest to the average Singaporean salary benchmark (if you work hard to get hired)

-*Why we use Median: Because Income is often skewed by top earning individuals if we calculate averages (Find out more about the difference between Average and Medians here.)
+Editor’s Note: *Why we use Median: Because Income is often skewed by top-earning individuals if we calculate averages (Find out more about the difference between Average and Medians here.)

 The Big Salary Divide

 Disclaimer: This data was collated from Ministry of Manpower Singapore in addition to crowd-sourced data.
 Some users brought up that amid tougher economic conditions these numbers may vary accordingly.